andyoneal/DSPMac/README.md

 ## Why?
 DSP runs very well in [Crossover Mac](https://www.codeweavers.com/crossover#mac) 21.0+ with the notable exception of the player mecha not being visible.
 This is a result of Unity using geometry shaders and stream-output (aka transform feedback) for gpu skinning on this model, but Crossover/MoltenVK does not yet support geometry shaders, which is because Apple's Metal does not support them, which is because [they were a bad idea that won't die](https://www.jlekstrand.net/jason/blog/2018/10/transform-feedback-is-terrible-so-why/).
 Luckily, gpu skinning is a toggle in PlayerSettings.
 This mod simply turns gpu skinning off.

-## Tips
-You should turn on DXVK and Performance Enhanced Graphics (CSMT) for your wine bottle.
-These are toggles in Crossover.
-Without DXVK, you will have a lot more graphics issues than just the invisible mecha.

 ## Installation
 ### Required Step (Crossover/Wine only)
 Wine/Crossover will prevent BepInEx (mod loader) from running correctly, regardless of the method you use to install this.
 To fix this, we need to add an override for winhttp.dll.